hgamiel/PoemsFromAtrus/README.md

 4. That is all!

 ## Want to Contribute?
 This is my first Python project and I would love to include contributions that would improve it!
-Please fork this project and create a pull request to appropriate branch based on what you are editing.
+Please fork this project and create a pull request to the appropriate branch based on what you are editing.

 ### Branches
 - **Master:** Main branch.
 Please do not commit to this branch.
 Commit to the appropriate alternate branch and perform a pull request.